 Do your employees have access to hardware?

-In your workplaces, each department will be adequately set up with all of the equipment needed for workers to perform their roles.
+In your workplace, each department will be adequately equipped with all the necessary equipment for workers to perform their roles.

 For your mailroom operations, this might include: